University of Cincinnati drops men's soccer in virus fallout - WHIZ News

 “It’s the last thing you want to do as an athletic director,” he said.

-Both Cincinnati and Old Dominion tried to lessen the impact on students by honoring scholarships for athletes losing their sport.
+Both Cincinnati and Old Dominion tried to lessen the impact on students by honoring scholarships for athletes losing their sports.

 Cincinnati will allow its 21 men’s soccer players to keep scholarships for the rest of their academic careers.
 They’ll be allowed to transfer to another school without penalty.